-PBH's award-winning Have A Plant® Movement reaches millions of consumers and influencers by tapping into the emotional connection felt during the fruit and vegetable eating experience and in turn, inspiring lasting behavior change. #haveaplant
+PBH's award-winning Have A Plant® Movement reaches millions of consumers and influencers by tapping into the emotional connection felt during the fruit and vegetable eating experience and in turn, inspiring lasting behavior change. #haveaplant have a plant fruitsandveggies.org

-PBH is also responsible for the Lead The Change Movement - a multi-sector, multi-year initiative designed to maximize the power of PBH's unique thought leadership position, widespread influencer network, credible scientific and market research as well as its innovative members and partners, to lead a call-to-action for addressing the global fruit and vegetable consumption crisis.
+PBH is also responsible for the Lead The Change Movement a multi-sector, multi-year initiative designed to maximize the power of PBH's unique thought leadership position, widespread influencer network, credible scientific and market research as well as its innovative members and partners, to lead a call-to-action for addressing the global fruit and vegetable consumption crisis.